Dr. Corinne Alfeld

 CTE NETWORK LEAD

-The Network Lead will be responsible for administering and coordinating a CTE Network involving a group of three-to-six CTE evaluation projects funded under other Institute competitions.
+The Network Lead is responsible for administering and coordinating a CTE Network involving a group of three-to-six CTE evaluation projects funded under other Institute competitions.
 The Institute will identify the projects that will be invited to participate in the CTE Network and will cover the additional costs that projects may incur by joining.
 The Network Lead will bring these project teams together and provide the vision and support that is needed for the Network to meet its goals.
-Specifically, the Network Lead will be responsible for four major sets of activities:
+Specifically, the Network Lead is responsible for four major sets of activities:

 CTE NETWORK MEMBERS